-OpenEth is founded on the principle that ethics and morality are measurable, definable and computable, across cultures, time, and geography.
+OpenEth is founded on the principle that ethics and morality can be measurable, definable and computable, across cultures, time, and geography.

 We believe that the future of a thriving humanity in an artificially intelligent world is predicated on the ability to create moral and ethical machines.

 Play with ethics, explore and add dilemmas:

 Help to list and specify more and less preferable ethical scenarios, as part of an expanding dataset for automated ethical decisions.